Caddickbrown/SApps/README.md

 ## Usage
 1. Download the latest release
-2. Open `index.html` in your browser of choice
+2. Open `Journaller vx.0.html` in your browser of choice
 3. Fill out the form
 4. Choose your export option
 5. Enjoy your exported file!